Prometheus3375/destiny2-auto-fishing/readme.md

    or higher version of Python 3.11.
 2. [Download](https://github.com/Prometheus3375/destiny2-auto-fishing/archive/refs/heads/main.zip)
    ZIP archive of the project.
-3. Extract this zip in any empty directory.
+3. Extract this archive to any empty directory.
 4. Open this directory in Explorer, type `powershell` in address line and press Enter.
 5. (Optional) Initialize and activate virtual environment.
     - Run `python -m venv .venv` to initialize.